PegasusResearch/pegasus/_sources/source/vehicles/pegasus/assembly.rst.txt

 * 1x `XT60 cable connector <https://www.google.com/search?q=XT60+cable+connector>`_
 * 15x `50mm Aluminum M3 standoffs spacers <https://www.google.com/search?q=50mm+Aluminum+M3+standoffs+spacers>`_

+You will also need:

+* 2x carbon-fiber sheets (custom cut)
+* 3D printed parts to build the frame of the drone.

+The carbon-fiber sheets should be cut to the dimensions of the drone frame.
+Check the :ref:`CAD Models` section for more information.

 .. admonition:: Note

   You can choose batteries with higher capacity than 4300 mAh, but this will tipically increase the weight of the drone.
 In addition the operating voltage of a 4S battery (12-16.8V) should be whithin the range of operation of the standard `Jetson Orin DC-jack carrier board input (9-20V) <https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwiOyP6s4deLAxWxQ6QEHS8yHaYQFnoECBcQAQ&url=https%3A%2F%2Fdeveloper.nvidia.com%2Fdownloads%2Fassets%2Fembedded%2Fsecure%2Fjetson%2Forin_nano%2Fdocs%2Fjetson_orin_nano_devkit_carrier_board_specification_sp.pdf&usg=AOvVaw0kftK-aC9T6YmeII0KLDui&opi=89978449>`_, hence it is a good choice for this setup as it does not require extra electronics for voltage conversion (as long as you have a good capacitor soldered in parallel).